 Some of the questions I will ask during our first conversation, or you can answer them in the contact form when enquiring about a commission, are.

-- Stating the obvious, what do you want me to build for your, a bed, desk, table, etc
+• Stating the obvious, what do you want me to build for you, a bed, desk, table, etc

-- Are there other pieces in the same room that this needs to coordinate with, such as a particular style, or wood tones
+• Are there other pieces in the same room that this needs to be coordinated with, such as a particular style or wood tones

-- Do you have a theme you what me to follow, include, or pull inspiration from
+• Do you have a theme you want me to follow, include, or pull inspiration from

-- If you are an interior designer, including a Mood Board or rendering is a great way for me to visualize how I would incorporate my design with your vision.
+• If you are an interior designer, including a Mood Board or rendering is a great way for me to visualize how my design would fit into your vision.

 Step 3: Paying The Design Deposit